Malaysia state’s new sultan tipped to be country’s next king

-KUALA LUMPUR, Malaysia (AP) — The central Malaysian state of Pahang is getting a new sultan who is tipped to become the country’s next king under a unique rotating monarchy system.
+KUALA LUMPUR, Malaysia (AP) — The central Malaysian state of Pahang’s soon-to-be new sultan is tipped to become the country’s next king under a unique rotating monarchy system.

 The Conference of Rulers has said it will pick a new king among nine hereditary state rulers on Jan.
-24 following the sudden abdication of Sultan Muhammad V. No reasons were given for the Jan.
-6 abdication, which came after Sultan Muhammad V reportedly married a former Russian beauty queen.
+24 following the sudden abdication of Sultan Muhammad V after just two years on the throne.
+No reasons were given for the Jan.
+6 abdication, the first in the nation’s history, which came after the 49-year-old Sultan Muhammad V reportedly married a former Russian beauty queen.

 Pahang’s 88-year-old Sultan Ahmad Shah is next in line to be king, but he is gravely ill.

-The national Bernama news agency reported that the Pahang palace announced Saturday that Tengku Abdullah, currently the regent of Pahang, will succeed Sultan Ahmad Shah on Tuesday.
+Tengku Abdullah, currently the regent of Pahang, will succeed Sultan Ahmad Shah on Tuesday, the Pahang palace announced Saturday.

 Most Read Nation & World Stories